lindasun03/STA302_final/README.md

-# An analysis of Pokemon data
+# An analysis of Anxiety rate data

 ## Overview